Magical Drop II: Development and release

 Magical Drop II was developed by Data East, which had previously created a number of Neo Geo titles such as Spinmaster, Windjammers, Street Slam, and Karnov's Revenge, with Iwao Horita and Naomi Susa acting as co-supervisors.
 Shungo Katagiri and a staffer under the pseudonym "Tac.H" served as the game's sole planner and programmer respectively.
 Asami "Asamin" Kaneko, Hiroshi Hachiya, Mayu Sato, Rie Sakurai, and Shōji Takeuchi were responsible for the artwork.
 The soundtrack was scored by Gamadelic members Hiroaki "Maro" Yoshida, Masaaki "Koremasa" Iwasaki, and Shogo Sakai.

-Magical Drop II was first released for the Neo Geo arcade system (MVS) in Japan by Data East on March 21, 1996, and later in North America by SNK on May.
+Magical Drop II was first released for the Neo Geo arcade system (MVS) in Japan by Data East on March 21, 1996, and later in North America by SNK in May.
 There are differences between the original Japanese release and English localization, such as the removal of "Flash" game mode and "Expert" difficulty in single-player mode, as well as voice acting.
 The game was then published in Japan for the Neo Geo home system (AES) on April 19, and later for Neo Geo CD on May 24.
 On June 21, an album containing music from the game was co-published in Japan by Scitron and Pony Canyon.
 It was ported to the Super Famicom and Sega Saturn.
 The Super Famicom and Saturn versions add short conversations between the characters in cutscenes, while the Super Famicom version also allows players to adjust the characters' parameters, among other differences.

 Magical Drop II was first re-released on the Wii's Virtual Console on May 25, 2010, in Japan, then in North America on November 29, and later in Europe on December 3.
 In 2017, the Super Famicom port was included along with other Data East titles on compilations released in Japan and worldwide by publisher Retro-Bit, featuring an English translation by the group Aeon Genesis.
 In 2017, Hamster Corporation re-released the game for the PlayStation 4 and Xbox One digital storefronts, and then for Nintendo Switch via the eShop as part of their ACA Neo Geo series.
 This re-release includes additional scoring modes, screen filter options, and difficulty settings.
 It was also later released for PC on May 25, 2018.
-An unreleased English localization of the Super Famicom version was added to the Nintendo Switch Online service in 2021.
+An unreleased English localization of the Super Famicom version was added to the Nintendo Classics service in 2021.